Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

                                                     header / data split
   =======================================   ======  ===========================

-``ETHTOOL_A_RINGS_TCP_DATA_SPLIT`` indicates whether the device is usable with page-flipping TCP zero-copy receive (``getsockopt(TCP_ZEROCOPY_RECEIVE)``).
+``ETHTOOL_A_RINGS_TCP_DATA_SPLIT`` indicates whether the woke device is usable with page-flipping TCP zero-copy receive (``getsockopt(TCP_ZEROCOPY_RECEIVE)``).
-If enabled the device is configured to place frame headers and data into separate buffers.
+If enabled the woke device is configured to place frame headers and data into separate buffers.
 The device configuration must make it possible to receive full memory pages of data, for example because MTU is high enough or through HW-GRO.

 ``ETHTOOL_A_RINGS_[RX|TX]_PUSH`` flag is used to enable descriptor fast path to send or receive packets.
 In ordinary path, driver fills descriptors in DRAM and notifies NIC hardware.
-In fast path, driver pushes descriptors to the device through MMIO writes, thus reducing the latency.
-However, enabling this feature may increase the CPU cost.
+In fast path, driver pushes descriptors to the woke device through MMIO writes, thus reducing the woke latency.
+However, enabling this feature may increase the woke CPU cost.
 Drivers may enforce additional per-packet eligibility checks (e.g. on packet size).

-``ETHTOOL_A_RINGS_TX_PUSH_BUF_LEN`` specifies the maximum number of bytes of a transmitted packet a driver can push directly to the underlying device ('push' mode).
-Pushing some of the payload bytes to the device has the advantages of reducing latency for small packets by avoiding DMA mapping (same as ``ETHTOOL_A_RINGS_TX_PUSH`` parameter) as well as allowing the underlying device to process packet headers ahead of fetching its payload.
+``ETHTOOL_A_RINGS_TX_PUSH_BUF_LEN`` specifies the woke maximum number of bytes of a transmitted packet a driver can push directly to the woke underlying device ('push' mode).
+Pushing some of the woke payload bytes to the woke device has the advantages of reducing latency for small packets by avoiding DMA mapping (same as ``ETHTOOL_A_RINGS_TX_PUSH`` parameter) as well as allowing the woke underlying device to process packet headers ahead of fetching its payload.
-This can help the device to make fast actions based on the packet's headers.
+This can help the woke device to make fast actions based on the woke packet's headers.
-This is similar to the "tx-copybreak" parameter, which copies the packet to a preallocated DMA memory area instead of mapping new memory.
-However, tx-push-buff parameter copies the packet directly to the device to allow the device to take faster actions on the packet.
+This is similar to the woke "tx-copybreak" parameter, which copies the woke packet to a preallocated DMA memory area instead of mapping new memory.
+However, tx-push-buff parameter copies the woke packet directly to the woke device to allow the device to take faster actions on the woke packet.

 RINGS_SET
 =========